-Hours and days that we dedicated to wandering and surfing along the coast steered us into the right direction and taught us to bushwack our path taught us to live for simple, non-material things and taught us to go after what makes us happy.
+Hours and days that we dedicated to wandering and surfing along the coast steered us into the right direction and taught us to bushwhack our path taught us to live for simple, non-material things and taught us to go after what makes us happy.

 We are glad that we made a choice to follow our dream to move to Irelands West Coast, and we are grateful for such a busy and productive year.
 With so much natural and diverse beauty on display, it was so easy to fall in love with our life even more.

 20+ Memorable Things to do in Sligo, Ireland for every type of traveller

-Being situated so close to the ocean, Sligo has this ability to take your breath away with oodles to see and do.
-With endless options of hiking, surfing, golfing, camping, horseriding there’s more to do than you’ll find in the best guidebooks.
+Being situated so close to the ocean, Sligo has the ability to take your breath away with oodles to see and do.
+With endless options of hiking, surfing, golfing, camping, horse-riding there’s more to do than you’ll find in the best guidebooks.

 If there’s one thing we could advise anyone travelling to Sligo, don’t be too quick to dismiss things outside of your comfort zone, because doing something completely new is good for your body and soul.